Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Integrated Color Sensors: Real-time cargo tracking and identification

-Automated Enemy Rejection: System inverts to eject incorrect colored cargo
+Automated Enemy Rejection: System inverts to eject incorrect colored

 Dynamic Speed Adjustment: Flywheel speed varies based on cargo type